 - Catering can be provided for groups on request.

 - At times an occasional pub is opened in a unique setting of an emergency residence from the period of the First World War.

 No, out of respect for what happened here, smoking, drinking or eating is not allowed on the track.

 The earth of the moat was laid on top of the concrete construction as protection against shell impacts.
 This earth had to be manually excavated by the prisoners.
 A pointless exhausting task...

 Yes, five prisoners escaped, two of whom were arrested.
 1 during transport to the Dossin barracks and 1 escaped internally from the isolation cells.
 1 is said to have been killed by the guards during his escape attempt.

 We know of two successful suicides in Breendonk.
 A Berlin journalist, Julius Berger, did try by drowning in the canal, but this was prevented by the camp leadership.
 He was to die in prison anyway.

 No!
-When the German occupiers took the fort into use, there were still heaps of old Belgian military uniforms that were to be used as a prisoner's duffel.
+When the Germans started using the fortress as an internment camp, there were hundreds of old Belgian military uniforms left on the site.
+These were used as a prisoner’s outfit.

 No!
 The large chimneys above the kitchen may suggest otherwise...
-Breendonk, however, was not an extermination camp but a transit camp to be transported from there to concentration camps in Europe.
+Breendonk, however, was not an extermination camp but a transit camp from where the prisoners were transported to concentrationscamps all over Europe.

 18 nationalities, most of which are, of course, Belgians, but also many Poles, French, Russians, Germans and Dutch.